11 of the Most Popular Tallahassee Neighborhoods (According to their Residents)

 – Jeremy Cohen

-For those looking for a neighborhood with history, look no further than Tallahassee’s Frenchtown community.
+For those looking for Tallahassee neighborhoods with history, look no further than the Frenchtown community.
 The neighborhood got its start in 1825.
 After the Civil War, many emancipated slaves moved to the area, settling in Frenchtown.
 Students attended Lincoln Academy and Frenchtown grew into a lively community.

 Today, residents enjoy art walks, hosted by the Ash Gallery on Georgia Street, as well as the community garden and weekly farmers market.
 The neighborhood’s close proximity to downtown is also desirable, as residents can be at the Florida State Capitol and other office locations in just minutes.